Filter by Suburb

 Citrique

 One of the most beautifully presented buffets around is Citrique at the JW Marriott Gold Coast Resort & Spa.
-Recently renovated, they are renowned for a next-level, seasonal seafood selection, and folks; it is the goods.
+They are renowned for a next-level, seasonal seafood selection, and folks, it is the goods.
 Every dish you could possibly want is available at Citrique, including yum cha, sushi, curries, antipasto, European dishes, and speciality plates you’ll fall for in a big way.
 If the delish food offer wasn’t enough, the view of their iconic pool is the ultimate for giving holiday vibes while you fill up on the fare.
 It’s open for buffet breakfast daily, with Friday and Saturday buffet sittings in the evenings and lunches Sunday.

 Where: JW Marriott Gold Coast Resort & Spa, 158 Ferny Avenue, Surfers Paradise

-Words by Bianca Trathen and Jacqueline Bojanowski.
+Words by Bianca Trathen and Jacqueline Bojanowski

-© 2024 All Rights Reserved.
+© 2025 All Rights Reserved.